Building for the Future: Continuing the McCormick Foundation’s Initiative for the Professional Development of Childcare Educators

 (6/1/2010 - 6/30/2013)

 In 2003, The McCormick Foundation (formerly the McCormick Tribune Foundation) partnered with CURL to coordinate a new kind of project to collaboratively create sustainable protocols for professional development in early childhood education programs.
 This project was called Creating Community Connections: A Neighborhood Approach For Improving Early Childhood Education Programs.
 To that end, McCormick invested in agency-sponsored childcare programs to enhance organizational health and build their capacity to recruit, train, and retain high quality directors and teachers, thereby sustaining high quality childcare programming.

-To sustain this collaborative network of mutual support CURL will continue to utilize this collaborative (inter- and intra-agency) and cohort-based (i.e. policy fellows and program leaders) model for the next two years (2010-2012) with four goals:
+To sustain this collaborative network of mutual support CURL continued to utilize this collaborative (inter- and intra-agency) and cohort-based (i.e. policy fellows and program leaders) model for two years (2010-2012) with four goals:

 Professional Development: Continue targeted financial support of the participating agencies’ program quality and professional development opportunities for classroom staff;

 Programmatic Health and Opportunities: Utilize community assessment data profiles and other sources of data to facilitate each agency’s ability to proactively address changes in their community, funding, and programming;

 Policy: Expand policy voice of the eight agencies via formal dialogue with key stakeholders in the field of early childhood education including advocates, elected officials, and funding bodies;

 “Vibrant Agencies in Changing Times” workshops/seminars: Collaboratively develop a series of workshops and/or seminars on how to best adapt and lead our agencies and programs in the midst of a changing landscape.